gregtour/blog-posts/article1.md

 There are a class of languages known as context-free languages which we will focus on.
 Context-free languages are the class of languages that can be recognized or generated by a context-free grammar.
 This applies to us as we will most likely be writing our programming language as a context-free language, or something close it.
-In any case, we will be combining the power of our lexer, our parser, and any processing we might do after parsing to form our programming language.
+In any case, we will be combining the power of our lexer, our parser, and any processing we might do before or after parsing to form our programming language.
 At this point we need to concern ourselves with context-free languages and to what extent they apply, so we will take a brief overview of what LR(k) languages are, what LR(1) languages are, and how we can use the LR algorithm to write a generic parser for any sort of grammar we can think of.
 We will be working with context-free grammars and